 Having leveraged telehealth for several years now, I’ve seen the numerous benefits of telepsychiatry and other telehealth modalities firsthand.
 These solutions facilitate stronger primary intervention in service of significantly increased access, improved outcomes, and reduced costs.

 The benefits of strengthening primary intervention for mental health through improving resources available to PCPs are multifaceted.

 - Documented, rapid access to mental health specialists through primary care helps ensure necessary care reaches populations who are otherwise unlikely to access this support.
-This immediately improves quality of care and outcomes associated with more proactive mental health management.
+This immediately improves the quality of care and outcomes associated with more proactive mental health management.

 - Triaging mental health referrals optimizes specialists’ patient population, so we’re able to spend more face-to-face time with higher-acuity cases.
-Common instances where patients can be managed within primary care with the support of psychiatrists include: initial visits for depression/anxiety, medication management and adjustment, and behavioral issues associated with dementia, as well as fairly straightforward developmental disorders and autism.
+Common instances where patients can be managed within primary care with the support of psychiatrists include initial visits for depression/anxiety, medication management and adjustment, and behavioral issues associated with dementia, as well as fairly straightforward developmental disorders and autism.

 Along with the benefits of telehealth, there are challenges endemic to telepsychiatry technologies that should be discussed.

 To begin with, many providers and organizations have shown resistance to change, particularly with the transition to digital solutions to medical challenges.
 However, this landscape is shifting within psychiatry as more graduates, comfortable with technology and well aware of access challenges, enter the field.